aptos-labs/aptos-core/developer-docs-site/docs/nodes/full-node/network-identity-fullnode.md

 :::

-## Creating a static identity for a FullNode
+## Creating a static identity for a Fullnode

-To create a static identity for your FullNode:
+To create a static identity for your Fullnode:

-1. You first create a private key, public key pair for your FullNode.
+1. You first create a private key, public key pair for your Fullnode.
 2. Next you derive the `peer_id` from the public key.
-3. Finally, you use the `peer_id` in your `fullnode.yaml` to create a static network identity for your FullNode.
+3. Finally, you use the `peer_id` in your `fullnode.yaml` to create a static network identity for your Fullnode.

 Follow the below detailed steps: